digiguru/DylanImageResizer.NET/readme.md

 Resizeing images in asp.net can be a little over complicated.

-It should be like this...
+It should be like this....

 ### VB
     ImageResizer.ImageResizer resizer = new ImageResizer.ImageResizer();